rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ### Responsive Design

 Tailwind CSS has concise and helpful [documentation](https://tailwindcss.com/docs/responsive-design) on this topic.
 The general approach is to target smaller screens first and then consider larger screens.
-I prefer to test my responsive design with Chrome DevTools because it can simulate various devices.
+I prefer to test the responsive design with Chrome DevTools because it can simulate various devices.

 ## SEO